 The Bank makes a provocative appointment

-Huw Pill, the new Bank of England Chief Economist, reminds us of Bill Dudley (another ex-GS, former President of the New York Fed and former Vice Chairman of the Federal Reserve), a thinking banker who ‘gets’ the broader implications of more than a decade’s worth of quantitative easing (QE) and virtually zero interest rate policy (ZIRP).
+Huw Pill, the new Bank of England Chief Economist, reminds us of Bill Dudley (another ex-GS, former President of the New York Fed and former Vice Chairman of the Federal Reserve), a thinking banker who ‘gets’ the broader implications of more than a decade’s worth of QE and virtually zero interest rate policy.
 Dudley has long argued forcibly that prolonged QE/ZIRP, the type of which has led all asset prices higher since the Global Financial Crisis, unwittingly or not creates significant societal imbalances, not only accentuating but accelerating the divide between the asset rich who go on getting richer and the asset poor who are increasingly left behind and marginalised.
-Further, in terms of incomes, while the resulting zombie economy helps preserve jobs that might otherwise have been lost (though some would argue that Darwinian economics leads to more productive employment by encouraging entrepreneurs to take risks creating new businesses), the resulting reduction in productivity gives rise to falling real incomes.
+Further, in terms of incomes, while the resulting zombie economy helps preserve jobs that might otherwise have been lost (though the monetarist would argue that Darwinian economics leads to more productive employment by encouraging entrepreneurs to take risks creating new businesses), the resulting reduction in productivity gives rise to falling real incomes.
 The reaction is populism and political polarisation both to the left and right, which has palpable effects.
 Pill develops the argument further: the unelected technocrats, the Grey Suits (including the current Italian Prime Minister, Mario Draghi, leading an appointed technocrat government, such is the democratic deficit common in Italy’s dysfunctional political system), those who wield real power but who are unaccountable to their national electorates, are “inconsistent with liberal, democrat values”.
 He also argues that the need for QE and fiscal policy to be part of a symmetrical, homogenous system blurs the lines between the two, raising the likelihood of political interference.
-As the western central banks shoot the breeze about tapering QE (Canada, New Zealand and Sweden have already stopped it and the Bank of England intends to), it remains to be seen whether the points made by the likes of Pill and Dudley overcome the short-term anxieties among the banks that really matter (i.e. the Federal Reserve and the European Central Bank) of needing to avoid a mass asset sell-off; if a decade ago QE was ‘unorthodox’, indeed in the eyes of many conservative economists it was not just unorthodox but heretical, it may be that it is now so embedded in the global economic system and financial fabric that in reality it is now the ‘new normal’.
+As the western central banks shoot the breeze about tapering QE (Canada, New Zealand and Sweden have already stopped it and the Bank of England intends to), it remains to be seen whether the points made by the likes of Pill and Dudley overcome the short-term anxieties among the banks that really matter (i.e. the Fed and the ECB) of needing to avoid a mass asset sell-off (another Taper Tantrum); if a decade ago QE was ‘unorthodox’, indeed in the eyes of many conservative economists it was not just unorthodox but heretical, it may be that it is now so embedded in the global economic system and financial fabric that in reality it is now the ‘new normal’.

 Expansion of central bank mandates beyond inflation

 Which leads neatly to the last point, encapsulated in Mark Carney.
 Under his Governorship the Bank of England led its peers in the charge to recognise the threat to financial stability from climate change; it remains a moot point as to how objective he was being, given his own preconceptions on the subject.
-However, with the Bank of Japan having been the last adopter last month, it joins the Federal Reserve, the Bank of England and the European Central Bank as having climate change as a core part of its mandate alongside inflation.
+However, with the Bank of Japan having been the last adopter last month, it joins the Fed, the Bank of England and the ECB as having climate change as a core part of its mandate alongside inflation.
 But many too are now also focusing on employment as a key target.
 Both climate change and employment policy, potentially sitting uneasily alongside the inflation target, are largely the preserve of politicians.
 This again raises questions about the future independence of central banks from political interference, but also to Pill’s point, the unaccountability of technocrats to the electorate over two key policy areas which affect every single one of us directly.
 It remains to be seen if these are circles which can be squared.

 The Jupiter Merlin Portfolios are long-term investments; they are certainly not immune from market volatility, but they are expected to be less volatile over time, commensurate with the risk tolerance of each.
 With liquidity uppermost in our mind, we seek to invest in funds run by experienced managers with a blend of styles but who share our core philosophy of trying to capture good performance in buoyant markets while minimising as far as possible the risk of losses in more challenging conditions.